NICMx/FORT-validator/docs/doc/usage.md

 Decides which version of file names should be printed during most debug/error messages.

+- `global-url`: Prints the global name of the file; the URL that can be used to download it.
+(Always starts with `rsync://`.)
+- `local-path`: Prints a path that points to the local cached version of the file.
+(Always starts with [`--local-repository`](#--local-repository)'s value.)
+- `file-name`: Strips prefixes, leaving only the base name of the file (including extension).

 Suppose a certificate was downloaded from `rsync://rpki.example.com/foo/bar/baz.cer` into the local cache `repository/`:

 - `global-url`: Will print the certificate's name as `rsync://rpki.example.com/foo/bar/baz.cer`.